turningpoint-ai/VisualThinker-R1-Zero/README.md

 > Training dynamics of our VisionThinker-R1-Zero training starting from the Qwen-VL-2B, without SFT or reward models.
 An aha moment and increasing response length is ever observed at a multimodal model.

-## 💥 First ever R1-Zero's Aha Moment for visual reasoning, on just a 2B Base model!
+## 💥 First ever R1-Zero's Aha Moment for visual reasoning, on just a 2B base model!

 VisionThinker-R1-Zero is a replication of [DeepSeek-R1-Zero](https://arxiv.org/abs/2501.12948) training on **small multimodal** models.
 We are **the first** to successfully observe **the emergent “aha moment”** and **increased response** length on **multimodal** tasks.